tremes/jboss-seam/examples/blog/README.md

 ### Functional tests

-Functional tests are located in a separate project and are not run during the build of the example.
+Functional tests are located in a separate project and are not executed during the build of the example.
 They test the built archive in an application server through browser-testing.
 They use:

 * __Arquillian Graphene Extension__ - an advanced Ajax-capable type-safe Selenium-based browser testing tool,
 * __Arquillian Drone Extension__ - to automatically run and stop browser instances.

+_Note: It is necessary to first build and install the example, because the functional test resolves the test artifact from the local Maven repository._

 Run the functional test on JBoss AS instance with